8-Month-Old Baby’s Development: Milestones, Tips, and What to Expect

 8 Month Milestones: Growth

 On average, an 8-month-old baby boy may weigh around 8.60 kg and measure about 27.75 inches in length.
 Meanwhile, baby girls of the same age tend to weigh approximately 7.90 kg and have an average length of 27 inches.
 However, these numbers can vary based on factors such as diet, metabolism, and activity levels.
+Monitoring your baby’s growth using growth charts and regular measurements helps ensure they have a healthy growth pattern.

 8 Month Old Baby Milestones: Movements and Physical Development

 - Crawling and Scooting: Many babies at this age start crawling, often moving both forward and backward.
 Some may prefer scooting on their tummies or shuffling on their bottoms.
 However, not all babies crawl—some skip it altogether and move straight to walking.
+Achieving independent mobility at this stage is a major milestone, as it allows babies to move freely and explore their environment.

 - Pulling Up and Standing: Many babies begin pulling themselves up using furniture for support.
 Some might also start bouncing while holding onto a crib rail or a sturdy object, preparing their legs for future walking attempts.